 Resilient Organisations (ResOrg) is a collaboration between New Zealand universities aimed at transforming organisations into those that both survive major events and thrive in the aftermath.
 Its website, www.resorgs.org.nz offers a variety of useful publications and resources, including the Shut Happens resilience guide for small business.

-Another source of guidance is the Good Practice Guidelines series offered as a free download from the Business Continuity Institute.
+Another source of guidance is the Good Practice Guidelines series that is avaiable to buy from the Business Continuity Institute.

 The following web sites provide continuity information.